attilammagyar/js80p/README.md

    aftertouch.

-3. While holding the piano key down, find the parameter named "_Ch AT_" (FST) or "_Channel Aftertouch_" (VST3) in FL Studio's browser.
+3. While holding the piano key down, find the parameter named "_Ch AT_" (FST) or "_Channel Aftertouch_" (VST 3) in FL Studio's browser.
 Click on it with the right mouse button.

 4. Select the "_Link to controller..._" menu item (keep holding the piano key).